Engineering - Mechanical, AS

 Lecture/Lab/Clinical

-Three hours of lecture and four hours of lab each week.
+Three hours lecture and three hours of lab each week.

 Prerequisites